fsm-secondary-test/datamonkey_test_repo/ams.md

-i live in amsterdam in west
+we all live in amsterdam in west